Disable TLS 1.0 and TLS 1.1 for IE/EdgeHTML using Intune

 Review + Create

-• Press Windows + R to open Run dialog box
+• Press the Win + R keys to open the Run dialog box

 Internet Properties shortcut Inetcpl.cpl

-• Click on Internet Options and go to Advanced tab.
+• Click on Internet Options and go to the Advanced tab.

-• Scroll down on the Settings to find TLS options.
+• Scroll down in the settings to locate the TLS options.

 Disable TLS 1.0 and TLS 1.1 verification legacy browser

-If you are facing any issues after disabling TLS 1.0 and TLS 1.1, you can easily roll back the change by unassigning the Disable TLS 1.0 and TLS 1.1 Device configuration profile from device.
+1. If you encounter problems after disabling TLS 1.0 and TLS 1.1, you can quickly reverse the change by unassigning the Disable TLS 1.0 and TLS 1.1 Device Configuration profile from the device.

-You can also use the modify the Device configuration profile created earlier and change the setting Turn off encryption support > Secure Protocol combinations to Use TLS1.0, TLS 1.1 and TLS1.2.
+1. Another option is to modify the Device Configuration profile created earlier and change the setting for Turn off encryption support > Secure Protocol combinations to Use TLS 1.0, TLS 1.1, and TLS 1.2.

-Enable TLS 1.0 and TLS 1.1 using Intune admin center
+Enable TLS 1.0 and TLS 1.1 back If there are any Issues

-Enable TLS 1.0 and TLS 1.1 using Intune admin center
+Enable TLS 1.0 and TLS 1.1 back If there are any Issues

 Conclusion

-In this blog post we have seen how to disable TLS 1.0 and TLS 1.1 for legacy web browsers like Internet Explorer and Microsoft Edge based on MSEdgeHTML.
-TLS 1.0 and TLS 1.1 are weak protocols which should be disabled not only on the browser level but on operating system level as well.
+In this blog post, we’ve learned how to disable TLS 1.0 and TLS 1.1 for legacy web browsers such as Internet Explorer and Microsoft Edge based on MSEdgeHTML.
+It’s essential to disable TLS 1.0 and TLS 1.1, as these are considered weak protocols that should be deactivated at the browser and operating systems levels.